fako/writing/main/plot-trilogy.md

 The valley should get protected by any means necessary and in the next part Tirion sets out to do this, unaware that invertedly he destroys the society he holds so dear.
 From his father's legacy he knows that the prophecies around Moko are a farce.
-Moko is not The One and "The Savage King" does not command the savages to destroy the world.
+Moko is not The One and "The Zombie King" does not command the savages to destroy the world.
 They are in fact agents from the outside world send to The Valley to break the power that Queen Sinia holds.
 The disparity between what Moko is and the prophecies that Tirion believed in for so long baffle him and he will not understand the nature of the prophecies until part III.
 The origin of the prophecies are not the most important thing to Tirion at the moment.
 He wants to defend himself against the outsiders and for that he needs an army.
-Since the Savages are without a ruler Tirion is certain that with his powers of foresight he can become their ruler.
+Since the Zombies are without a ruler Tirion is certain that with his powers of foresight he can become their ruler.
 As soon as he is ready Tirion plans to kill his former friend Moko and start the war with the outsiders.

-Tirion looses all interest in Xite, who is better known as The Savage King.
+Tirion looses all interest in Xite, who is better known as The Zombie King.
 As far as Tirion he can tell, Xite is not a king at all, but merely another agent from the outside.
 However his sister Tera now sees an opportunity to get together with Xite.
 She has been secretly in love with Xite for years now.